mnemnion/ohsnap/README.md

     );
 ```

 The test will now fail: the word "thoroughly" will be highlighted in green, `turbo-` will be marked in red, and the timestamp will be cyan, indicating that the regex is still matching the pattern string.
-If a change in the test means that the regex no longer matches, then the part of the test string which should match is highlighted in magenta.
+If a change in the test data means that the regex no longer matches, then the part of the test string which should match is highlighted in magenta.

 Since this was an intentional change, we need to update the snap: